rubyonjets/dynomite/README.md

 [![BoltOps Badge](https://img.boltops.com/boltops/badges/boltops-badge.png)](https://www.boltops.com)

 NOTE: Am looking for maintainers to help with this gem.
 Send me an email!

-Also [dynamoid](https://github.com/Dynamoid/dynamoid) seems like a good option that should be considered delegating to or straight using.
-Learning on delegation so we can have better default behavior for a DynamoDB model layer for Jets.
+IMPORTANT: The next major version of Dynomite will be ActiveModel compatible.
+A POC is in the [edge](https://github.com/tongueroo/dynomite/tree/edge) branch.
+It's still very rough and experimental.
+Would not recommend using it yet, but wanted to note it.

 A simple wrapper library to make DynamoDB usage a little more friendly.
 The modeling is ActiveRecord-ish but not exactly because DynamoDB is a different type of database.
 Examples below explain it best: